 If you are looking for ways to cleanse daily without going on a full blown cleanse diet, try some of these great options!

-Sweating has been found to be a really effective way to rid your body of toxins and unnecessary sodium.
+Sweating has been found to be a really effective way to rid your body of toxins and unnecessary sodium, so it can be a great addition to any weight loss cleanse.
 Naturally, the best way to achieve this is through working out, since it increases blood flow and detoxes you naturally.

 As I mentioned before, water is the power washer, but fiber is the scrub!
 Adding a good amount of fiber into your diet will ensure your body has an outlet for excreting unnecessary toxins from your body.